-NVRR Road Championships
+NVRR Road Championship

-In the event of possible interpretations of the rules the interpretation that gives the highest score shall be used.
+In the event of possible interpretations of the rules, the interpretation that gives the highest score shall be used.

 Scores shall be awarded as follows:

 - The fastest male member shall score 50 points, second 49, third 48 and so on, likewise the fastest female member shall score 50 points etc.